nickszpo/html-portfolio/README.md

 # HTML Portfolio

-A simple, accessible, and semantic HTML portfolio website with no CSS or JavaScript.
+A simple, accessible, and semantic HTML portfolio website for Niko De Vera with no CSS or JavaScript.

 ## Project Structure